TheSecretSquad/OOP-Todo-App-Example/README.md

 ***A: Not for myself, but yes if the list is 'shared' with 'others'.***

-You might be thinking _get to the code already_ and we will but to reiterate, the single most important step a developer can do is to full understand the requirements
+You might be thinking _get to the code already_ and we will but to reiterate, the single most important step a Developer can take is to understand the requirements as best they can.

 ***A Refined Story 6***
 ```